International Scientific Conference

-By remaining and to some extent continuing the research problem of the previous PESP Congress, we would like to subject research to the past century of the development of philosophy of education as well as its contemporary shape.
-Education, remaining in the foreground of politics and the center of influence of the modern state falls between philosophy, theory and practice, and ideology.
-Today, education and the state remain in close relationship and dependence with all the positive and negative consequences of the situation.
-These interdependencies raise numerous questions and problems that the philosophy of education is facing.
+Continuing the research problem of the previous PESP Congress, this conference will explore the development of the philosophy of education over the past century, as well as the contemporary shape it has taken as a result.
+Falling between philosophy, theory, practice, and ideology, education remains in the foreground of politics and at the center of the influence of the modern state.
+Today, education and the state remain in a very close relationship, that is, in a state of interdependence, with all the positive and negative consequences thereof.
+The particular interdependencies involved in this relationship raise numerous questions and problems for the philosophy of education.

-Do such phenomena as, among others, global socio-economic exchange, consumerism, ubiquitous standardization and control and - in education - test culture, enumeration of reporting, efficiency, and/or social capital, challenge the philosophy of education in its humanistic layout?
-What are the consequences for the philosophy of education that one can find in the fall of great narratives and their replacement with local micro-narratives?
-Is it an expression of the widening area of modern man's freedom or, on the contrary, a veiled form of new coercion coming from the “free market”?
-What significance does the digital turn in the humanities have for the philosophy of education in the conditions of state control of electronic media, what are the dangers and opportunities for education in a network society?
-Can we consider the “policy of discursive dominance” of the state as a stigmatization of the young generation and the whole society?
-Can the state’s science and education policy be understood as stimulation or disorganization of the humanities?
-Are we dealing with the strengthening or marginalization of educational autonomy at all levels, as well as the marginalization of environmental scientific representations?
-Are we dealing with ignorance or political oversteer over education?
-Is the liberal discourse on education (Foucault, Bourdieu, Beck) in global society (knowledge-power, reproduction, reflective modernization) response to global, European, and Polish education problems?
-Has the liberal education paradigm has competition today and whether ( or not) is it a conservative return to the past?
-In the past century, this tradition was brought up in many countries by national, state, and political education after World War II.
-This tradition raises the question of the possibility of contemporary patriotic education and historical politics, which always has references in the sphere of educational practice.
+Philosophers of education are now pondering to what degree and in what ways various phenomena challenge the philosophy of education in its humanistic layout.
+Such phenomena include global socio-economic exchange, consumerism, standardization and control, test culture, the quantification of reporting, assessments of efficiency, and social capital.
+What are the consequences for the philosophy of education that one can find in the fall of great narratives and in their replacement with local micro-narratives?
+Are these phenomena expressions of the widening reach of modern freedom or, on the contrary, a new and veiled form of coercion coming from the “free market”?
+What significance does the digital turn in the humanities have for the philosophy of education, especially under the conditions of state control of electronic media?
+What are the dangers and opportunities for education in a network society?
+Can we consider the “policy of discursive dominance” of the state as a stigmatization of the younger generation and/or of the whole society?
+Should the state’s science and education policies be understood as the stimulation or as the disorganization of the humanities?
+Are we witnessing the strengthening or the marginalization of educational autonomy at all levels, including among organizations that represent the academic community?
+Are we dealing with ignorance or political overreach in education?
+Is the liberal discourse on education (e.g., Foucault, Bourdieu, Beck) in our globalizing society (knowledge-power, reproduction, reflective modernization) a response to global, European, and Polish education problems?
+Are there new paradigms that compete with the liberal education paradigm of today, or are such alternatives a conservative return to the past?
+In many countries over the past century national education, state education, and following the Second World War, political education dominated.
+This tradition challenges contemporary patriotic education and historical politics, elements of which are always found in the sphere of educational practice.
 What role should modern education play in the face of civic and political activity?
-Education in a democratic society has many dimensions that are difficult to enumerate.
-It is, however, worth pointing out the tensions that arise between the public and private sphere, between the political aspirations of the state and the goals of various religious associations, social groups or environmental organizations, whose expectations suggest to reduce their function to a simple transmission of values.
-This raises the question of how to protect education from being instrumentalized by either party?
-Countries belonging to the European Union have adopted the standards in force there.
-Therefore the Union's policy towards education generates numerous questions about its philosophy of education and its references to national concepts.
+Within democratic society, education has many dimensions that are difficult to enumerate one by one.
+Nevertheless, it is worth mentioning the tensions that emerge between the public and private spheres, and those that emerge between the political aspirations of the nation and the goals of various religious, social, and environmental groups, especially when some of them expect the simple transmission of values from education.
+This raises the question of how to protect education from being instrumentalized by political parties.
+Countries in the European Union have adopted the standards in force within the Union, therefore, the EU's policies towards education generate numerous questions about its philosophy of education and its references to national concepts.

-What position does the philosophy of education take on these changes?
-How does it argue and justify the value of upbringing and teaching, which cannot be brought down to a service nor an instrument in the hands of power?
-How convincing is it about the humanistic dimension of the efforts of educators and teachers for good, comprehensive, and careful education of the young generation?
+What position does the philosophy of education take on these issues?
+How does it argue and justify the value of upbringing and teaching, which cannot be limited to a service or an instrument in the hands of the powerful?
+How convinced is it of the humanistic dimensions of education?
+Does it support the efforts of educators and teachers to work for good, comprehensive, and careful education of the younger generation?
 Is it ready and able to cooperate and support the authorities in their efforts to ensure proper education and care, as well as to support families raising their children?
-Is it able to engage in the dispute with the state and to what extent does it limit and instrumentalize the activities of educators, care keepers and teachers?
+Is it able to engage in disputes with the state and to what extent does it limit and instrumentalize the activities of educators, care keepers, and teachers?

 Proposed thematic areas:

-• reforms of education; comparative analysis and interpretation of individual past reform projects in Poland and abroad;
+· Educational reforms: comparative analyses and interpretations of past reform projects in Poland and abroad;

-· Polish pedagogy and the education system in Poland against the background of world pedagogical thought and educational changes observed elsewhere;
+· Polish pedagogy and the education system in Poland against the background of pedagogical thought and educational changes observed elsewhere;

-• education management - goals and methods; forms of education at state, private, religious and/or local government level;
+· Education management of goals and methods, forms of education at the state, private, local, and/or religious level;

-• goals and expectations of education subjects towards the State;
+· Goals and expectations of education subjects regarding the State;

-• pedagogy as related to ideology; pedagogy as referred to ideology; norms for world-view education of national, patriotic, civic, religious, moral and/or historical type;
+· Pedagogy as related to ideology: norms for national, patriotic, civic, religious, moral and/or historical education;

-• international initiatives of educators in specific projects and implementation proposals; examples of how teachers and educators cooperate, exchange experiences, and run the dialog as partners in practice.
+· International initiatives of educators in specific projects and implementation proposals: examples of how teachers and educators cooperate, exchange experiences, and dialog as partners in practice.

 Conference languages: Polish and English

-- 450 PLN/110 EURO (350 PLN/85 EURO for the PESP members with current membership fee paid); the price includes participation in the conference, participation in catering during coffee and lunch breaks, participation in cultural event, publication of the text in the reviewed monograph (after receiving a positive review), conference materials, along with a certificate of participation in the conference.
+- 450 PLN/110 EURO (350 PLN/85 EURO for PESP members with current membership fee paid).
+The price includes participation in the conference, catering during coffee and lunch breaks, participation in the cultural event, the publication of your text in a peer-reviewed monograph (after receiving a positive review), conference materials, as well as a certificate of participation in the conference.